EffectOrientedProgramming/presos/dev2next_2024.md

 - Bill & James abstracted away the underlying machinery—including much of Scala
 - If you're a purist this might make you mad
-- We're going to risk it
+- We're going to risk it—we think you can "program without first understanding the compiler"